K. V. Anand

 Karimanal Venkatesan Anand (30 October 1966 – 30 April 2021) was an Indian cinematographer, film director and photojournalist, worked mainly in the Tamil film industry.
-After a short period as a journalist, he became a cinematographer in the early 1990s, working on about fifteen films in the Southern and Hindi cinema industries.
+After a short period as a photojournalist, he became a cinematographer in the early 1990s, working on about fifteen films in the Southern and Hindi cinema industries.
 Anand won the National Film Award for Best Cinematography for his debut film as a cinematographer, Thenmavin Kombath.
 In 2005, Anand turned film director with the critically acclaimed Kana Kandaen.
 He was a founding member of the Indian Society of Cinematographers (ISC).